hahaxun/mmf/website/docs/tutorials/processors.md

 import torch

-# registry is needed to register the processor so it is discoverable by MMF
+# registry is needed to register the processor so it is discoverable by multimodelity
-from mmf.common.registry import registry
+from multimodelity.common.registry import registry
-# We will inherit the BaseProcessor in MMF
+# We will inherit the BaseProcessor in multimodelity
-from mmf.datasets.processors import BaseProcessor
+from multimodelity.datasets.processors import BaseProcessor

 @registry.register_processor("GrayScale")
 class GrayScale(BaseProcessor):